widelang/draft/README.md

 **NOT promoted Entities**

-With NOT promoted Entities you enclose them between parenthesis normally and access them like static Entities internally, and you must always have a body when using one or more NOT promoted Entities.
+With NOT promoted Entities you enclose them between parentheses normally and access them like static Entities internally, and you must always have a body when using one or more NOT promoted Entities.

 ```lua
 .Thing <